ernohanninen/trajectory_inference_pipeline/README.md

 ## Description of the pipeline output files
 #### Slingshot and tradeSeq
+run_slingshot.R
 - AnnData.h5Seurat contains file with seurat object, which is converted from h5ad file.
 - genes.txt file contains the variable genes. (adata.var.index)
 - Rplots.pdf contains the trajectories plotted in a UMAP.
 One plot colored by user specified clusters and the other plot colored by pseudotime.
 -  {dataset}_slingshot_results.rds contains the result from slingshot function.

-run_tradeSeq.r script returns
+run_tradeSeq.R script returns
 - {dataset}_fitGam.rds contains the output from the fitGAM function.
 - {dataset}_associationTest_lineage_{num}.csv: contains the results from associationTest.
 - {dataset}_geneList_lineage_{num}.txt: contains the top lineage associated and significant genes for Enrichr.
 - {dataset}_ranked_lineage_{num}.rnk: contains all the genes from assiciationTest (genes with NA values have been filtered), even the non-significant, gene with highest Wald stat value is an top of the list.
 This is a ranked list for GSEA.

 #### Palantir and Spearman correlation
-Palantir returns
+run_palantir.py
 - Figures of diffusion components, trajectories, start cell and terminal state

-Spearman correlation returns
 - correlation_{dataset}_lineage_{num}.csv: correlation table from spearman correlation.
 Gene with highest correlation is first.
 - {dataset}_geneList_lineage_{num}.txt: Contains the top lineage correlating and significant genes for Enrichr.
 - {dataset}_ranked_lineage_{num}.rnk: contains all the genes from Spearman correlation, even the non-significant, gene with highest correlation value is an top of the list.
 This is a ranked list for GSEA.

 #### GSEA and Enrichr
-- GSEA outputs GSEA plots
+- run_gsea.py outputs GSEA plots
-- Enrihcr outputs Enrichment plots
+- run_enrichr.py outputs Enrichment plots